 Studies have shown getting active helps reduce the risk of developing depression by up to 30%.

-Physical activity can make you feel good through lifting your mood through the release of endorphins, helps you to deal with stress better and gives your selfconfidence a boost.
+Physical activity can make you feel good.
+It lifts your mood through the release of endorphins, helps you deal with stress better and can boost your confidence.

 Top tips to get started: